Procalcitonin: Antibiotic stewardship

+Although some literature differs in antibiotic cessation requirements the general consensus is stopping antibiotics when procalcitonin levels fall 80% below peak or below 0.5 μg/L at day five or later during antibiotic therapy.

 PCT and amphetamines

-Excessive overdose on amphetamine or its analogs can induce systemic inflammation; in a case report of amphetamine overdose, sans bacterial infection, significant elevations in procalcitonin were observed.
+Excessive overdose on amphetamine or its analogs can induce systemic inflammation; in a case report of amphetamine overdose, without bacterial infection, significant elevations in procalcitonin were observed.